Eanes History Center

 Eanes Rock Schoolhouse circa 1950's

 The school children of the 30's and 40's loved to visit Beard's Store after school.
-The little store, at the corner of Bee Cave Road and the dirt lane that would become Westlake Drive, sold hamburgers, homemade tamales, beer and soda water.
+The little store, at the corner of Bee Cave Road and the dirt lane that would become Westlake Drive, sold hamburgers, homemade tamales, beer and soda.
 Its kindly owner, "Pop" Beard, doled out free candy to all of the kids when they stopped by.
 Along with the Eanes School and Chapel, Beard's Store was a social center of the community.

 Beard's Store, ca. 1938.
 (Depwe Coll.)